 Were you also someone who succumbed to the hype of the 10-step Korean skincare routine and ended up trying it?
 Just because you can use a hydrating essence, brightening serum, moisturizing face mask, and whatnot, doesn’t mean you absolutely have to.
 Using the right amount of products can also help you achieve the radiant skin you’ve been wishing for!
 It is essential to remain mindful of the number of products you’re purchasing and the impact it's having on our Earth ( and on the skin as well).

 With skincare, the internet might tell you that more is more.
 When you can get the goodness of an AHA, BHA, and a retinoid, why wouldn’t you use them to try to get the brightest, smoothest skin you possibly can?
 But if you cocktail too many products all at once, in an effort to get the most efficient results super quickly, you could be overwhelming your skin instead of giving it the tools to thrive.
 Enter: Skinimalism, which urges you to do the least, instead of the absolute most.

 What is skinimalism?

 Skinimalism ascribes stripping back your skincare routine in favour of a simpler approach.
-Think reducing the number of products and active ingredients in your regimen or using two-in-ones that have more than one benefit.
-If you follow an intuitive skin care route, you can give your skin what it needs at the moment.
+Think about reducing the number of products and active ingredients in your regimen or using two-in-ones that have more than one benefit.
+If you follow an intuitive skincare route, you can give your skin what it needs at the moment.
 As opposed to overwhelming it with everything all at once.
-So, instead of spackling on 12 products, you’re hydrating with a hyaluronic acid based serum when you feel dry, calming it with a face mask when it’s irritated, and exfoliating when your skin is breaking out or peeling.
+So, instead of layering on 12 products, you’re hydrating with a hyaluronic acid-based serum when you feel dry, calming it with a face mask when it’s irritated, and exfoliating when your skin is breaking out or peeling.